 If you buy new boots and want to use them with your old skis, you'll need to have your bindings adjusted to accommodate the new boot sole length and tested by a shop tech.
 All alpine bindings have some adjustability, but the range of adjustment is limited and in some cases the bindings will have to be remounted to work with a new boot.
 Adjusting or remounting your ski bindings in these circumstances is not something you should do yourself.
 In all cases it is highly recommended that any changes or adjustments to your bindings required to accommodate your boot be made by a certified technician.

 Normal downhill ski boots have a specific sole shape, referred to as ISO 5355.
 All adult alpine boots and bindings must conform to these standards, and are mutually compatible.
 Alpine Touring boots use a different sole shape, referred to as ISO 9523, which is often not compatible with traditional alpine bindings and must be paired with a suitable touring binding.
-The exceptions are the Marker Lord SP and Salomon/Atomic Warden models, which are designed to be used with either sole type.
-Beginning with the 16/17 product year, the entire range of Marker bindings are compatible with both ISO 5355 and ISO 9523 boot soles.
+The exceptions are the Marker Lord SP and Salomon/Atomic Warden 13 (not Warden 11) models, which are designed to be used with either sole type, as well as the Tyrolia AAAttack 14 AT model.
+Beginning with the 16/17 product year, Marker Griffon Sole.ID and Jester Sole.ID bindings will also be compatible with both ISO 5355 and ISO 9523 boot soles.
+Two new proprietary sole types, Walk-to-Ride (WTR) and GripWalk, feature rockered soles like AT boots with a smooth pad where the boot contacts the AFD - each has its own list of compatible bindings.
+Ask a certified technician if you're in doubt about a specific boot/binding combination.

 All current alpine boot manufacturers make ski boots with different adult and junior norms that meet ISO (the International Organization for Standardization) specifications.
 Alpine ski boots are typically stamped with “ISO” or “DIN” to indicate that they conform to these norms.
 Generally, adult ski boot sole dimension norms begin at size mondopoint 22 (US Men’s Size 4) and go up to 31.5 or even higher.
 Junior ski boots run from mondopoint 14.5 to mondopoint 22.5.
 This is critically important to note, as you'll need a ski binding that conforms to either the adult norm or junior norm.
 You cannot use a junior norm ski boot with an adult ski binding.
 Most junior bindings, which have lower release settings, can accept adult boots but almost no adult bindings will accept junior boots.
 There are a few exceptions of junior bindings that will accept either type of boot, and if your child is at the stage where he or she is in between junior and adult products it may make sense to check out one of them.
 Before making a purchase or mounting decision, always confirm that the binding you select for a junior is, in fact, a junior-specific binding.